biography

 Providence

-Rod served as a clinical fellow in internal medicine at Harvard Medical School and Dartmouth Medical School.
-In addition, he is a Fellow of the American College of Physicians and a Fellow of the American College of Rheumatology.
-He received his bachelor’s degree and medical degree from Boston University.
+Rod was a clinical fellow in internal medicine at Harvard Medical School and Dartmouth Medical School.
+He is a fellow of the American College of Physicians and a fellow of the American College of Rheumatology.
+Rod received his bachelor’s degree and medical degree from Boston University.